56kcloud/Training/Docker/kickstart/chapters/webapps.md

 <center><img src="../images/container-layers.jpg" title="Container Layers"></center>

-Multipe Containers can use the same Image.
+Multiple Containers can use the same Image.
 Each container has its own writable container layer, and all changes are stored in this container layer, multiple containers can share access to the same underlying image and yet have their own data state.
 The diagram below shows multiple containers sharing the same Ubuntu 15.04 image.

 <center><img src="../images/sharing-layers.jpg" title="Sharing Layers"></center>